 - All students are welcome to use the library.
-Students must have a pass and sign in upon arrival.
-Ineligible students must have a pre-signed pass from a student's teacher. - Students are expected to be respectful and use their time productively.
+Students must sign in upon arrival. - Students are expected to be respectful and use their time productively.
 Any student being disruptive will be asked to leave. - Books can be signed out at the circulation desk.
 They are loaned for five weeks and can be renewed at any time. - Students are responsible for lost or damaged books.
-Students may replace the book with a new copy or must pay to have it replaced. - All students are invited to attend special events held by the library.
+Students may replace the book with a new copy or must pay to have it replaced. - The library is also the place to go with questions or issues with student chromebooks.
+Loaners are available for sign-out at the circulation desk. - All students are invited to attend special events held by the library.
 Listen for announcements for more details during the school year!